derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-29/08/2026 00:24:04 : 3 Database Admins walked into a NoSQL bar.
+29/08/2026 19:12:14 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Old C programmers don't die, they're just cast into void.
+How come there is no obfuscated Perl contest?
+Because everyone would win.
 <!-- replace-with-joke ends -->